skyworkz/website/content/blog/tomkennes-waypoint-v1-oct-2020.md

 <br>
 {{< /raw >}}

-Currently, for the build-stage you either involve the CNCF Heroku web buildpack, to automatically pack your code in a docker image, or you provide your own Dockerfile.
-For the deployment-stage you can connect to the container platforms from the big cloud providers, your local kubernetes cluster or netlify.
+Currently, for the build-stage you either involve the {{<raw>}}<a href="https://buildpacks.io/">CNCF Heroku Buildpacks</a>{{</raw>}}, to automatically pack your code in a Docker image, or you provide your own Dockerfile.
+For the deployment-stage you can connect to the container platforms from the big cloud providers, your local kubernetes cluster or Netlify.
 Finally, you could also specify a release stage if necessary, otherwise the platform defaults will be applied (for Kubernetes a Service resource for example).
 {{< raw >}}
 <br>
 <br>
 {{< /raw >}}

 Keeping track of these builds and deployments can become somewhat of a pain, especially with ever growing projects.
-That is why waypoint comes shipped with a silky smooth UI where you can inspect builds, deployments, releases and their respective logs.
+That is why Waypoint comes shipped with a silky smooth UI where you can inspect builds, deployments, releases and their respective logs.
 {{< raw >}}
 <br>
 <br>